 This increases your supply chain velocity and ensures that orders get out the door faster and reach their final destinations on time.

-Merchants also get real-time visibility into inventory levels, order fulfillment statuses, and supply chain processes through their ShipBob dashboard.
+Merchants also get real-time visibility into inventory levels, order fulfilment statuses, and supply chain processes through their ShipBob dashboard.
 This visibility lets you time replenishment correctly to avoid stockouts, forecast demand using our analytics tool, and provides up-to-date and transparent information that satisfies customers waiting for their orders.

 “ShipBob has given us increased visibility thanks to the dashboard that allows us to easily manage stock and orders.
 That wasn’t possible for us before.
 Our relationship with ShipBob has been a game-changer for Quadrant, and it’s made my life so much easier.
-ShipBob is incredibly easy to use – that’s my favorite part about it.”
+ShipBob is incredibly easy to use – that’s my favourite part about it.”

 Will Kerr, Apparel Lead at Quadrant